Erin Jackson of US 1st Black woman to win speedskating gold

-BEIJING (AP) — Erin Jackson has become the first Black woman to win a speedskating medal at the Winter Olympics.
+BEIJING (AP) — Erin Jackson became the first Black woman to win a speedskating medal at the Winter Olympics.

 A gold one, at that.